vishaltak/gitlab-development-kit/doc/troubleshooting.md

 built against an older version.

 If you are using `rvm`, you should reinstall the Ruby binary.
-The following command will fetch Ruby 2.3 and install it from source:
+The following command fetches Ruby 2.3 and installs it from source:

 ```shell
 rvm reinstall --disable-binary 2.3